eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-whichapi.md

 permalink: basic-whichapi.html
 ---

-Eclipse Ditto provides 2 ways to interact with:
+Ditto provides 2 ways to interact with:

 * A REST-like HTTP API with a sophisticated resource layout, that allows to create, read, update and delete Things and the Thing's data.
 * A JSON based WebSocket protocol.